qznc/d-tut/source/idiomatic.rst

 * Data structures should not restrict themselves to be mutable, const, or immutable.
   The user should decide about mutability.
   Test this.
-  Otherwise future changes could break users.
+  Otherwise future changes could break users code.

 .. seealso::